|

 The UPC-A checksum digit is based on a modulo 10 calculation based on the weighted sum of the values of each of the digits in the number system, manufacturer code, and product code.

-Using Excel Barcode Generator software, you do not need input the last check digit.
+Using Excel Barcode Generator add-in freeware, you do not need input the last check digit.
 The barcode software will automatically calculate the UPC-A check digit for you.

 If your provided UPC-A data includes the 12th digit, the barcode software will ignore it, and calculate the checksum digit based on your first 11 digits.